 SECTION 1 Introduction 211 Section 1.1 This chapter focuses on ending your membership in our plan 211 SECTION 2 When can you end your membership in our plan?
-211 Section 2.1 You can end your membership at any time 211 Section 2.2 Where can you get more information about when you can end your membership?
-212 SECTION 3 How do you end your membership in our plan?
-212 Section 3.1 Usually, you end your membership by enrolling in another plan 212 SECTION 4 Until your membership ends, you must keep getting your medical services and drugs through our plan 213 Section 4.1 Until your membership ends, you are still a member of our plan 213 SECTION 5 Align Thrive (HMO I-SNP) must end your membership in the plan in certain situations 214 Section 5.1 When must we end your membership in the plan?
-214 Section 5.2 We cannot ask you to leave our plan for any reason related to your health 215 Section 5.3 You have the right to make a complaint if we end your membership in our plan 215
+211 Section 2.1 You can end your membership during the Annual Enrollment Period 211 Section 2.2 You can end your membership during the Medicare Advantage Open Enrollment Period 212 Section 2.3 In certain situations, you can end your membership during a Special Enrollment Period 212 Section 2.4 Where can you get more information about when you can end your membership?
+213 SECTION 3 How do you end your membership in our plan?
+Section 3.1 Usually, you end your membership by enrolling in another plan 214 SECTION 4 Until your membership ends, you must keep getting your medical services and drugs through our plan 215 Section 4.1 Until your membership ends, you are still a member of our plan SECTION 5 Align Connect (HMO C-SNP) must end your membership in the plan in certain situations 215 Section 5.1 When must we end your membership in the plan?
+215 Section 5.2 We cannot ask you to leave our plan for any reason related to your health, unless you no longer have a medical condition required for enrollment in Align Connect (HMO C-SNP) 216 Section 5.3 You have the right to make a complaint if we end your membership in our 217 planplan ∠ 1 /